jj-link/omni-engineer-personal/docs/REFACTOR_PLAN.md

 # Refactor Plan: Adding Multi-Model Support

+> ⚠️ **IMPORTANT**: This plan must be updated to mark completed items BEFORE committing any code changes.
+This ensures we maintain an accurate record of progress.

 ## Current Status
 - [x] Basic test infrastructure is set up
 - [x] Project structure renamed for multi-model support